Contents

 Dartmoor was one of the first National Parks designated in Britain.
 It’s a pretty big place that dominates almost a fifth of the county it sits in – Devon.
 Dartmoor also has over 10000 ancient sites within its 400 square miles.
 Because of the sheer size of Dartmoor, there are too many places to talk about, so we’ve brought you a list of our favourite things to do on Dartmoor, with a focus on where we go in Bumper.

 You can drive for ages without having to stop at a set of traffic lights (although you might have to slow down for the odd wandering pony!), and because the roads are restricted in most parts to 40 mph, to protect the wildlife, you get to slow down and enjoy the views.
-Take the road from Ashburton to Princetown and then towards Plymouth for amazing vistas, rivers, streams, historic prisons and the famous Dartmoor ponies.
+Take the road from Ashburton to Princetown and then towards Plymouth for incredible vistas, rivers, streams, historic prisons and the famous Dartmoor ponies.
 You may even catch sight of a Highland cow.

 1 | Go for a Paddle at Cadover